AD-EYE/AD-EYE_Core/README.md

 This repository contains code for the _**AD-EYE testbed for Automated Driving and Intelligent Transportation Systems**_, located at KTH Campus Valhallavägen, designed and developed by Naveen Mohan and others. <br><br>

+This particular respository contains the core code for the AD-EYE testbed, and baselines the versions other related respositories that are used in the testbed. <br><br>

 -------------------------------------------------
 <br>